the-Phychohistorian-Institute/.github/README.md

 1. there is a pattern to human action
-2. only humans can find that out on these basises, we build our science if you want to help, join, donate or anything else, please contact george.feff@gmail.com :)
+2. only humans can find that out on these basises, we build our science if you want to help, join, donate or anything else, please contact phychohistory@outlook.com
+website:
+:)